jamigeo/passwordGenerator/README.md

 ## Usage

+To download and install, execute the following command in your bash shell:

 ```bash wget -O installer.sh https://raw.githubusercontent.com/jamigeo/passwordGenerator/main/installer.sh bash installer.sh```

 The password generator can then be launched from the application menu.